chuanqisun/htmaa-2025/src/posts/week-12/index.md

 }
 ```

 I noticed that one of the Bluetooth devices did not appear in the browser's device list.
-I discovered that `Switchboard` became `Switchbo`.
+I discovered that the device name `Switchboard` became `Switchbo`.
 The Bluetooth library appears to shorten the name to 8 characters.
-There is a [related issue](https://stackoverflow.com/questions/58772005/why-is-the-web-bluetooth-device-name-limited-to-8-bytes) reported by Arduino developers, though it is unclear if the issue lies with the ESP32 Bluetooth library or the Web Bluetooth API.
+There is a [related issue](https://stackoverflow.com/questions/58772005/why-is-the-web-bluetooth-device-name-limited-to-8-bytes) reported by Android developers, though it is unclear if a similar issue lies with the ESP32 Bluetooth library or the Web Bluetooth API.

-I fixed the device name overflow by shortening the filter:
+I fixed the device name overflow by shortening it:

 ```diff
 deviceSw = await navigator.bluetooth.requestDevice({